grafana/grafana-operator/docs/docs/dashboards.md

 ### gzipJson

-It's just like json but instead of adding pure json to the dashboard CR you add a gziped representation.
+It's just like json but instead of adding pure json to the dashboard CR you add a gzipped representation.
 This to be able to do really **big** dashboards that allows you to workaround etcd maximum request size of 1,5 MiB.

-To create a gziped representation of your dashboards assuming that you have saved it to disk can be done through.
+To create a gzipped representation of your dashboards assuming that you have saved it to disk can be done through.

 ```shell
 cat dashboard.json | gzip | base64 -w0